-running.
-Risk of injury (bru and burns) resulting from working on the engine while being started or when it is ngine starting off by itself.
-Wear closed and snug-fitting work clothes.
-Do not touch hot or running.
+Risk of accident from vehicle starting off by itself when engine running.
+Risk of injury (bruises and burns) resulting from working on the engine while it is being started or when it is running. closed and snug-fitting work clothes.
+Do not touch hot or Marning -- --- ----------------